dp0h/VsImmediate/README.md

 VsImmediate
 ===========

-Visual Studio's Immediate Window alternative with Python syntax.
-Basically this is Python Shell (REPL) which is connected to Visual Studio using add-in.
-The project include a Python module and VS add-on which allow to use Visual Studio Debugger expression evaluation in Python REPL (or in IronPython console emdedded in VS), so Python REPL could be used in a similar way as VS's Immediate Window.
+Visual Studio's Immediate Window alternative with Python syntax and flexible evaluation.
+Basically it's just Python Shell (IDLE) which is connected to Visual Studio using Add-in.
+The project include a Python module and VS Add-in which allow to use Visual Studio Debugger expression evaluation in Python Shell (or in IronPython console embedded in VS), so Python Shell could be used in a similar way as VS's Immediate Window.

 ### Installation
 * Clone this repository